By Paul d'Anjou, Twitch growth expert

 The pipeline runs in 3 automated steps:

-- Detection: AI analyzes audio (yells, laughter, volume spikes), chat (emote spam — KEKW, PogChamp, OMEGALUL), and video (camera motion, kill cams) to surface high-energy moments
+- Detection: AI analyzes audio (yells, laughter, volume spikes), chat (emote spam, KEKW, PogChamp, OMEGALUL), and video (camera motion, kill cams) to surface high-energy moments.

-- Smart cropping: 9:16 reframe that follows the webcam and the action (no black bars, no blur)
+- Smart cropping: 9:16 reframe that follows the webcam and the action (no black bars, no blur).

-Snowball, the AI auto-clip tool that automates the manual editing chain you've been doing for the last 6 months, runs this pipeline directly on your Twitch VODs and posts to TikTok and YouTube Shorts in two clicks.
+Snowball, the AI auto-clip tool that automates the manual editing chain you've been doing for the last six months, runs this pipeline directly on your Twitch VODs and posts to TikTok and YouTube Shorts in two clicks.

 Who it's for

-- Streamers posting 5+ clips per day
+- Streamers posting 5+ clips per day.

-- Growing streamers who want to extract every moment from each stream
+- Growing streamers who want to extract every moment from each stream.

-- Small multi-streamer agencies handling 3–10 channels
+- Small multi-streamer agencies handling 3 to 10 channels.

-- Any streamer currently outsourcing to an editor at $300+/month
+- Any streamer currently outsourcing to an editor at $300+/month.

 Honest take: current AI limits

-- AI misses "slow-burn intense" moments: a long emotional monologue underperforms a noisy clutch
+- AI misses "slow-burn intense" moments: a long emotional monologue underperforms a noisy clutch.

-- Auto-generated hooks are sometimes weak: budget 30 seconds of human review per clip
+- Auto-generated hooks are sometimes weak: budget 30 seconds of human review per clip.

-- 9:16 reframing on static games (chess, MMO menu screens) is less convincing than on FPS
+- 9:16 reframing on static games (chess, MMO menu screens) is less convincing than on FPS.

 For an honest comparison of the AI options, read our Opus Clip vs alternatives review.